StudyFrenchSpanish

 About 150,000 people speak Spanish in Switzerland, and there is also a decent number of speakers in Gibraltar and Andorra.

-It is also spoken by Spanish-speaking immigrant communities, primarily in the Netherlands, Belgium, Switzerland, Italy, France, Germany, and the United Kingdom, where there is an active community in London.
+It is also spoken by Spanish-speaking immigrant communities, primarily in the Netherlands, Belgium, Switzerland, Italy, France, Germany, and the United Kingdom, with an active community in London.

 Spanish Speakers in the rest of the world?

-With 68% of Spanish speakers, Equatorial Guinea is the only country in Africa with Spanish as an official language.
-In Africa, Morocco has a good number of speakers, as well.
+Equatorial Guinea is the only country in Africa with Spanish as an official language, with 68% of speakers speaking it.
+Morocco also has a good number of speakers.

 The Philippines has about 2 million Chavacano speakers, a Spanish-based creole that developed in the southern Philippines.

-Due to the historical roots, the Spanish have left in the Filipino culture all along with the colonial era.
+Due to the historical roots, the Spanish have left in the Filipino culture throughout the colonial era.

-There are thousands of Spanish loanwords in the Filipino languages.
+There are thousands of Spanish loanwords in the Filipino language.

 A language of International use

-Currently, Spanish is being spoken as the 3rd most commonly used language in the world.
-It comes after Mandarin Chinese and English.
+Spanish is the world’s third most commonly used language, after Mandarin Chinese and English.

-It is also the second language used in International Communication.
-It has also become a widely used language in political, economic, and cultural relations.
+It is also the second language used in International Communication and has become widely used in political, economic, and cultural relations.

 Spanish is one of the official and widely used among other languages in different agencies.

-It includes the United Nations, Europe European Union, the OSCE, the African Union, the ILO, the Organisation of American States, the World Trade Organisation, and about 70 other international organizations.
+It includes the United Nations, the European Union, the OSCE, the African Union, the ILO, the Organisation of American States, the World Trade Organisation, and about 70 other international organizations.

-The language’s extensive use has open up opportunities for Spanish language speakers such as travel, work, and bilateral cooperation.
+The language’s extensive use has opened up opportunities for Spanish-language speakers, such as travel, work, and bilateral cooperation.

 Spanish is a Language of Cultural Integration